 Abstract

-Rates of childhood obesity (2-19 years) in the United States (U.S.) are approximately 20%, and are associated with physical and mental health complications.
+The prevalence of childhood obesity (2-19 years) in the United States (U.S.) is approximately 20%, and it ix associated with physical and mental health complications.
 Although obesity is associated with mental health problems, there is limited research on the moderating effects of gender and urbanicity on the association between obesity and anxiety.
 This quantitative, cross-sectional, secondary data analysis of the 2022-2023 National Survey of Children's Health examines this link among children aged 10-17.
 The research engages with the Social Ecological Model to examine the interaction of gender and urbanicity on the association between body mass index (BMI) classification and parent-reported anxiety, adjusting for depression, age, race/ethnicity, and socioeconomic status.
 Weighted logistic regression models with interaction are used.
 Results will guide culturally tailored interventions for obesity and anxiety among at-risk groups, such as rural areas and gender-specific groups.

 Keywords: childhood obesity, anxiety, National Survey of Children's Health, gender, urbanicity, Social Ecological Model, logistic regression, moderation

 Dedication